 Pastor Rodgers is an activist prominent in several social justice efforts.
 He has worked with the homeless community, survivors of human trafficking, as a youth mentor, and in adult literacy.
 His passion for Re-entry citizens led him to become a Certified Trainer for Healing Communities USA.
 Furthermore, Pastor Rodgers’ commitment to food security fuels his interest in gardening and in the establishment of church and community gardens.

 Pastor Rodgers plans to continue to fulfill the ministerial vision that has been laid upon his heart.
 He intends to continue to encourage the church locally and at large to realize its potential and heavenly call to be a refuge for the afflicted, broken, and the lost.
 He is an advocate both in word and in deed.
 Ultimately, Pastor Rodgers believes the church on earth is a glimpse of the church in Heaven: a beloved community.

-Devoted to his wife Bettae and their two children, Pastor Rodgers and his family are happy to move to metro Detroit on this new journey.
+Devoted to his wife Bettae and their three children, Pastor Rodgers and his family are happy to move to metro Detroit on this new journey.